 Caption: The easiest way to make foreigners understand [Note the long-nosed foreigners next to BBC and CNN cameras in the foreground.]

 [“Tiger-lion-bull-rhinoceros” is a Thai saying that refers to wily and experienced people who are likely to take advantage of a situation to reap rewards for themselves and thus are dangerous to be around.
-The “tiger-lion-bull-rhinoceros” reference is most often used to symbolize and denigrate Thai politicians who are rarely “common man” types one assumes could run for office in developed nations.
+The “tiger-lion-bull-rhinoceros” reference is most often used to symbolize and denigrate Thai politicians who are rarely “common man” types one assumes should run for office.